openventilatorregistry/Frontend/README.md

 ### 3. Fetching data

 Create a custom hook for the fetch.
 The hook should be stateful, and use an effect (with an appropriate dependency array) to fetch, update the state, and finally, return the state.
+Errors and loading state should also be captured and exposed in the return value.

 For example: